cashlab-ai/tmlc/docs/validation/model.md

+#  Text Multi-Label Classification using Transformer

+Transformers have revolutionized the field of natural language processing with their ability to capture context from both left and right while processing input text.
+Their pre-trained language models provide an excellent starting point for a wide range of tasks, including multi-label classification.

+## Task that it can be used at

-# Estimating the Number of Records for Multi-Label Classification using Transformer
+## Estimating the Number of Records for Multi-Label Classification using Transformer

 Estimating the number of records required to train a Transformer model for multi-label classification can be challenging.
 In this section, we will discuss different strategies to estimate the number of records and suggest experiments to validate these strategies.

-## Strategies for Estimating the Number of Records
+### Strategies for Estimating the Number of Records

 - **Transfer Learning Advantage**: Leverage the fact that Transformer already possesses significant general language understanding.
 Start with a smaller number of records and gradually increase the number of records in your experiments.